Free Australian Resume Template

 - Use reverse chronological order i.e. list the most recent job first.

-- Don’t include experience over 10 years.
+- Don’t include work experience over 10 years.

 - Include a company description in the overview section in cases where the company may be unknown.

 - Describe your accomplishments in 3-4 bullet points.
-Each bullet point should focus on action words (created/managed/led/improved etc.) and the value you contributed.
-Include measurable results such as budgets, revenue, size of the team, number of reports, profits, etc.
+Each bullet point should focus on action words (e.g. created/managed/led/improved etc.) and the value you contributed.
+Include measurable results such as budgets, revenue, size of the team, number of reports and profits.
+For example, ‘within an accounts receivable team of five members, managed portfolio ledger streams of over >$250k/month’.

 - Tailor your experience to the role you are applying for by using keywords from the job description.